MalekMansour/Sparkle-Pets/ideas.md

 # Sparkle Pets
-Sparkle Pets is a Unity steam game where you can buy pets, level them up and get more in-game currency.
+Sparkle Pets is a free Unity steam game where you can buy pets, level them up and get more in-game currency.
+The game itself will be free but there will be in game currency such as gems and coins that you can buy.

 ## Main Menu:
 * Load Game